 Each spring, New Mexico Junior College holds a Commencement Program to recognize those students who have completed degree and certificate programs during the course of the year.
-The deadline for filing to participate in the graduation commencement ceremony is posted online at www.nmjc.edu and is available in the Academic Calendar.
-The Intent to Graduate Form must be completed.
+The deadline for filing to participate in the graduation commencement ceremony is posted online at www.nmjc. edu and is available in the Academic Calendar.
+The Intent to Graduate Form must be completed and submitted to the Registrar's Office.